A short walk

-A tangible monument and the memory of what happened during the withdrawal of the English and Polish soldiers after the Battle of Arnhem have a clear educational character.
+A tangible monument and the memory of what happened during the retreat of the English and Polish soldiers after the Battle of Arnhem have a clear educational character.
 A lesson plan has been made for the older primary school years which focusses on four themes:

 - The situation that the retreating soldiers found themselves in that night

 Part of the lesson plan is a film that shows how the withdrawal to the Rhine went.

 The film is available with subtitles in English .

 Pupils from several schools walk the route and than make a report afterwards.
 In this way, the past is passed on to the children and a connection is made between history and current events.

 White ribbons and Information boards mark the route

 Book about the White Ribbon Mile by Jan Vierdag

 Jan Vierdag from Oosterbeek has compiled a booklet about this project.
 In it, a number of soldiers from that time tell of the horrors that they had to endure before they could withdraw.
 The booklet is available at the Libris-Meijer en Siegers bookstore in Oosterbeek and in the Airborne Museum Hartenstein in Oosterbeek.Volg ons op Facebook